 |POMIS||Monthly Income Mutual Fund||Monthly Income Insurance|

-|Assured income at 7.7% annual rate||Invested in 20:80 equity-debt ratio and hence no guaranteed income||Monthly annuities (rates vary based on premiums & period)|
+|Assured income at an annual rate of 6.6%||Invested in 20:80 equity-debt ratio and hence no guaranteed income||Monthly annuities (rates vary based on premiums & period)|

 |No TDS||TDS applied||Annuity is taxed|